tkah/overthinker/README.md

 The edk.dll file must be in the Windows build path--in our case, Windows/System32/edk.dll --if the headset is being used with the Overthinker.
 Underthinker players do not need to set this up, so Underthinkers can run on different OS's.
 We tested on Windows 7 and Mac OSX.

+The "jME3-utilities-assets.jar" archive must be added separately and individually--if asked, import it as 'classes.'
+This include caused a lot of hiccups.

 There is a boolean in the EEGMonitor.java file for enabling logging, it is on by default and saves to the Public Documents folder on Windows 7, or the current working directory on any other Windows system.